Trump Declares War Against Investors

 8. Under what circumstances will you monitor my investments and make recommendations about changing my investments?

-9. What are your reasons for recommending a rollover from my current plan or IRA?
+9. Why do you recommend a rollover from my current plan or IRA?
 Will I have to change my investments if I move my retirement savings to an IRA or a different plan?
 How do the fees and expenses compare to what I am paying now?
 Why do you think a rollover is better than leaving my retirement savings in my current retirement plan or IRA?

-10. What is your experience with giving advice to retirement accounts?
+10. What is your experience with advising on retirement accounts?
 What customer references or customer satisfaction surveys are available for my review?

-These 10 questions can save you hundreds of thousands of dollars over you working lifetime.
-Estimates have found that the financial services industry, the firms with logos of Snoopy the Dog, whales, big bucks, lighthouses and Homer Simpson look-alikes are really trying to take advantage of you at every step of the way.
-Conflicts-of-interest costs investors about $17 billion a year, so work to avoid becoming a victim.
-Sadly, this should be difficult since the Trump administration is focused on helping the industry victimize you.
+These ten questions can save you hundreds of thousands of dollars over your working lifetime.
+Estimates have found that the financial services industry, the firms with logos of Snoopy the Dog, whales, big bucks, lighthouses, and Homer Simpson look-alikes, are trying to take advantage of you at every step.
+Conflicts of interest cost investors about $17 billion annually, so work to avoid becoming a victim.
+Sadly, this should not be easy since the Trump administration is focused on helping the industry victimize you.

 So take control over your money.

-Ask the questions and find out who is working for, or against, you.
-You might be very surprised by their answers.
+Ask the questions and determine who is working for or against you.
+You might be shocked by their answers.

 Questions are from the U.S. Department of Labor